GM is selling its European business in $2.3 billion deal

 The agreement removes a financial headache for GM (GM) -- Germany's Opel and Britain's Vauxhall have lost $18 billion over the last 16 years.
 It will also make PSA Europe's second biggest carmaker after Volkswagen (VLKAY).

-But it raises questions about the fate of thousands of jobs in Europe, particularly in the U.K., where Vauxhall's plants may find it even harder to compete once the country leave the European Union.
+But it raises questions about the fate of thousands of jobs in Europe, particularly in the U.K., where Vauxhall's plants may find it even harder to compete once the country leaves the European Union.

 Savings = job cuts?